Learn how to keep all your docs neat and organized.

 Your docs can be integrated with other tools to keep all content in sync.

-While Nuclino can be used exclusively as a software documentation tool, it's a unified workspace where you can also manage projects, onboard new employees, take meeting minutes, collaborate on documents, and bring all your team's work together in one place.
+Nuclino can be used exclusively as a software documentation tool, however it's a unified workspace where you can also manage projects, onboard new employees, take meeting minutes, collaborate on documents, and bring all your team's work together in one place.
 It works like a collective brain, allowing you to collaborate without the chaos of files and folders, context switching, or silos.

 Other great internal software documentation tools include: